rusefi/rusefi_documentation/HOWTO-M111-on-microRusEFI.md

 Name: this field was filled from the M111.921 wiring diagram.

-Function: some human readbale text.
+Function: some human readable text.

-ME2.1 Description: Based on me2.1 documenation what i have found for Alfa Rome.
+ME2.1 Description: Based on me2.1 documenation what I have found for Alfa Rome.

 MRE pin: Where to connect the pin (wiring example).

-Comments: extra info that i learned during wiring in the ECU.
+Comments: extra info that I learned during wiring in the ECU.

 | Connector | Pin Number | Name | Function | ME2.1 Description | MRE pin                        | Comments |
 | --------- | ---------- |----- | -------- | ----------------- | ----------------------------- | --------- |